Water Science Forum Bursaries

 Please note that activities are not restricted to those above only.
 However, the activity needs to contain a high proportion of water related chemical science which contributes to water sustainability (environment, economic, social) and have an identifiable practical application.
 In order to provide maximum benefit to as many members as possible, the bursary is restricted to one successful application per member.
 Applicants must be members of the Royal Society of Chemistry, and also should be members of the Water Science Forum.

 The value of each bursary will be not more than 50% of the agreed cost and will be awarded subject to satisfactory receipts.
 Please note 25% of any award will be withheld pending satisfactory completion of a report or article for the Newsletter and/or presentation to a Committee Meeting.
 All requests for financial support are considered on their merits.
 Therefore, it is vital that the application form contains sufficient detail for the Committee to make an informed assessment on the degree of water related chemical science involved.
 The applicant also needs to identify how their project is likely to further the Water Science Forum’s aims and objectives.
+The committee's decision is final and no correspondence will be entered into.

 The Water Science Bursary